 take you from basic postures to more intermediate or advanced movements as your muscles become more malleable.

-Yoga Over 50 meets
+Yoga Over 50 (ageless yoga for baby boomers) meets

 welcome.
 Students will practice learning the